sagarana/presentations/20250117-LIBR559S/operational_data.md

 ### Gate Counts
 ![Gate count workflow](media/workflow2-3-bg.png)

 notes: When we migrated to LibInsight, we worked on big project to clean, merge, reshape and analyze the gate count data from the past ten or so years, most of which came from spreadsheets manually maintained by staff.
-This historical data is then unioned with current data we extract out of LibInsight via API (which also gets archived annually).
+Cleaning was important: checking each dataset for major outliers, interpolating and correcting typos, adjusting or annotating batch entries so that reports don't look like 4,000 people visited our smallest, quietest branch on a single day in July 2011.
+This historical data is then unioned with current, active data we extract out of LibInsight via API (which also gets archived annually).
 I've also brought in Open Hours data, which lives in a database managed by Library IT and updated by staff.
 The Tableau report is accessible to all staff online and updates automatically.
 We use this for the core purpose of getting the single ARL stat of "how many people visit the library in a year" as well as vizualizations, access to raw data, and detailed, granular analysis of all fields: e.g. average gate count on weekdays vs. weekends, or visits per hour in a year.

 ---